dsferruzza/conf-declarative-configuration-with-nixos/presentation.md

 It works but:

 - it needs a lot of manual setup<br>=> admins need to be watchful and rigorous
-- environments can diverge<br>=> it can become a mess
+- environments can diverge<br>=> it can quickly become a mess
-- security/system update can break stuff<br>=> you need to fix environments one by one
+- security/system updates can break stuff<br>=> you need to fix environments one by one
 - it's soooo **boring** to use

 > Boring means I will make mistakes